 Here are some suppliers of candle wax that sell different blends of paraffin wax for candle making:

-If you want to hear some strong opinions expressed, just ask a group of candlemakers which wax is better, soy, or paraffin.
-(See comments and discussion below.)
-I (personally) like both waxes and think they both have their benefits.
-I like the "natural" qualities of soy wax...and don't believe the accusations that paraffin is an evil toxic substance.
+If you want to hear some strong opinions expressed, just ask a group of candlemakers which wax is better: soy, or paraffin.
+Both have their benefits.
+Soy wax has "natural" qualities, even if others believe that paraffin is an evil toxic substance.
 As you'll see from the National Candle Association facts below, the most important thing is that you use a high-quality wax in a well-made candle.

 From the National Candle Association:

 - All waxes are primarily hydrocarbons, whether of animal, vegetable, or petroleum origin.
 The chemical composition of all candlemaking waxes is similar, and all candle waxes burn in the same manner.